Table of Contents

 When it comes to fulfillment center location, one of the most important considerations is if it’s near your customers.
 Since your customers likely don’t all reside in a single geographic region, using one fulfillment center can make it nearly impossible to efficiently reach the majority of people who buy from you.

 3 reasons to distribute your inventory across fulfillment centers

 1. Spread risk in case of emergencies

 Splitting inventory across warehouses helps you be prepared and have options in the event that your orders can’t leave a particular fulfillment center.
-The most common examples of this are due to bad weather.
+The most common examples of delivery exceptions are due to bad weather.

 There are many catastrophes and occurrences in nature that prevent shipping carriers from making it to the fulfillment center or cause delays while in transit.
 At some point, a winter storm, flood, wildfire, earthquake, or other force will likely impact some of your orders.

 Though much less likely, there are possibilities of other disasters that affect what’s inside a warehouse, such as an electrical fire.
 When you split your inventory across geographic areas, you will have backup inventory in other locations.
 From preventing delays or lost stock, it can be better to be safe than sorry.

 2. Drive down shipping costs

 While you may choose to make a greater initial investment to purchase more inventory to have on hand at multiple warehouses than you would with only one fulfillment center, there are cost savings realized elsewhere.